stpetersburger/challenges/AUE_workshop2025/README.md

 In this challenge, we will use a dataset having the current job posting hosted by the City of New York which is available on the City of New York's official jobs site (https://www1.nyc.gov/jobs/index.page).

-- Internal postings availble to city employees and external postings availbale to the public are included.
+- Internal postings available to city employees and external postings availbale to the public are included.
-- Data is accesible in the CSV file [nyc-jobs.csv](https://github.com/projectforyou/project1/blob/main/dataset/nyc-jobs.csv)
+- Data is accessible in the CSV file [nyc-jobs.csv](https://github.com/stpetersburger/challenges/blob/aue/AUE_workshop2025/dataset/nyc-jobs.csv)

 This challenge is composed of following steps: